deanward81/bakedbean.org.uk/content/posts/2021-06-airdrop-anywhere-part-4.md

 When a reply message is received, and we've found a callback, we simply call `SetResult(AirDropHubMessage)` with the message.
 If a caller was `await`ing a `ValueTask` that wraps the `IValueTaskSource` it'll resume execution.

-It's important to note the `Reset` method on this class - in order to minimise allocations we use an `ObjectPool` to keep a few instances of the class around.
-When we want an instance we call `ObjectPool.Get()` to get one, use it and then return it to the pool when we're done. `Reset` allows us to re-use that instance later.
+It's important to note the `Reset` method on this class - in order to minimise allocations we use an [`ObjectPool`(https://docs.microsoft.com/en-us/aspnet/core/performance/objectpool?view=aspnetcore-5.0) to keep a few instances of the class around for re-use.
+When we want an instance we call `ObjectPool.Get()` to get one, use it and then return it to the pool when we're done. `Reset` allows us to safely re-use that instance later.

 That's a lot of words!
 Let's take a look at how that works when implemented in the SignalR peer (note: code has been delibrately simplified for the post):